Navdeep-s/fast-file-transfer/README.md

 5. Also provide feedback bitchessss because we love your supoprt!!

-Note0: to quit from pc side type anything on terminal and press enter
+Note0: to quit from pc side q on terminal and press enter

-Note1: To change configuration again you can run configuration_selector.py file, also provide our app storage permission.
+Note1: To change configuration again you can run configuration_selector.py file, also provide our app storage permission in your android device.

-Note2: Make sure tkinter is installed on your host mahcine.
+Note2: Make sure tkinter is installed on your host mahcine (only for mac and linux users).

 Note3: Just give whatever premission it requres, have faith no viruses  are  implanted !!